GauCandy/whitecat-4.0-remake/README.md

 ## 🔐 Authorization System

-The bot uses **Discord OAuth2** for user authorization with a **flexible 3-level system**.
+The bot uses **Discord OAuth2** with **User-Installable App** architecture.

+### User-Installable App (integration_type=1)

+This bot uses Discord's **User Install** feature, allowing users to:
+- ✅ Use bot commands in ANY server they're in (without bot being in that server)
+- ✅ Install the app for themselves, not for a server
+- ✅ No admin permissions needed to use commands
+- ✅ Commands follow the user across all servers

+**OAuth2 Scopes:**
+- `identify` - Access basic Discord user info (username, avatar, ID)
+- `email` - Verify account and send important notifications
+- `applications.commands` - Use slash commands (with `integration_type=1` = User Install)

 ### How it works:

-1. User tries to use a protected command
+1. User runs `/verify` command
 2. Bot checks if user has authorized
 3. If not authorized → Shows authorization request embed
 4. User clicks "Authorize Now" button
-5. Redirected to Discord OAuth2 page
+5. Redirected to Discord OAuth2 page with `integration_type=1` parameter
+6. User authorizes the app (NOT inviting bot to server)
-6. After accepting → Tokens saved to database
+7. Tokens saved to database
-7. User can now use commands
+8. User can now use commands anywhere

 ### 2-Level Authorization System: